-At the bottom level, the three first boards are not valid, because the queens attack each other.
-However, the fourth board is valid and it can be extended to a complete solution by placing two more queens to the board.
+At the bottom level, the three first configurations are illegal, because the queens attack each other.
+However, the fourth configuration is valid and it can be extended to a complete solution by placing two more queens to the board.
+There is only one way to place the two remaining queens.